EnzoRoselli/My-market/README.md

   - DB_USERNAME = myMarketUser
   - DB_PASSWORD = 9f1e2b88-fa7f-418f-9406-799d52abb3b3
 - Use Swagger to access all the endpoints : https://app.swaggerhub.com/apis/EnzoRoselli/MyMarket/1.0.0

+## Branching (GitFlow)
+- Master: Stores the finished releases
+- Develop: Stores all completed features that haven’t yet been released
+- Feature_MigrateToPhone: Local/remote branch for a feature.
+After merge it in develop, delete it.

 ---
 By Facundo Mateu, Enzo Roselli, and Matias Nicoletti